ustwo/android-coding-standards/README.md

 #### Structure
 XML tags should be ordered as follows: 'xmlns' first, then id, then layout_width and layout_height then alphabetically.

-Auto formatting rules for these coding standards are stored in an Android Studio file inside the root of this repository.
-Please use File > Import Settings and select "android_studio_settings.jar" to ensure you get the same rules.

 Add a space between the closing slash and the final attribute.
 E.g. ```android:textSize="10dp" />```

+#### IDE Auto format

+Automatic formatting rules for our coding standards are stored in an Android Studio file inside the root of this repository.
+Please use File > Import Settings and select "android_studio_settings.jar" to ensure you get the same rules.

 #### Id names
 Layout resource ids should use the following naming convention where possible:<br/>